luongs/manga-cork/README.md

 Enable comments
 * Add field for signing up, logging and out
 * Add forgot password
 * Setup a database
 	* Save user and password
 	* Save comments
+	* Determine which database to use (redis/posgres?)

 * Allow users to comment on a particular page
 * Find API which tags/pins pictures
 * Connect pins with comment

 Enable upvotes